 (210) 233-1102

-Technicians enrolling in the DENT 100 Series training will participate in a 100% Online course.
-The Online course spans six weeks and features weekly live webinars with an instructor.
-For more information, or group registrations, contact training@cbet.edu or call 210.233.1102.
+DENT 100 Series training is offered in a 100% Online format.
+The course spans six weeks and requires approximately 3–8 hours of engagement per week, including live instructor-led webinars.
+For more information or group registrations, contact training@cbet.edu or 210.233.1102.

 Course Overview